ayl-duke-dev-28/incident-response/README.md

 - **Multi-instance**: rate limiter and dedup index are in-memory.
 Back them with Redis for horizontal scaling.
 - **Cost control**: three Claude calls per incident (triage, runbook, impact) plus one at resolve (post-mortem).
 At Sonnet 4.6 pricing that's ~$0.05–0.15 per incident depending on runbook library size.
 - **Post-mortem generator failure mode**: if Claude returns malformed JSON, `agents/postmortem.py` falls back to a deterministic template instead of dropping the post-mortem entirely.
-- **What it doesn't do (yet)**: no incident merging across services, no on-call rotation lookup, no Jira/Linear ticket creation, no PR-annotation for the suspect commit.
+- **What it doesn't do (yet)**: no incident merging across services, no on-call rotation lookup, no Jira/Linear ticket creation, no human-in-the-loop remediation approval.
 Each of those is a self-contained integration behind the existing adapter pattern.